riccardofrosini/SPARQLAR/README.md

 SPARQLAR/src/main/java/io/sparqlar/BuildSummary.java This file contains the algorithm that produces the summary from a database in TDB format.
 The code is a standalone project that is should be executed independently and is not parametrised (the folder needs to be changed directly from the code and executed).

+## Editing and debugging
+For editing and debuggning I would suggest to use "Intellij Idea" as the UI is implemented using the wysiwyg interface.